Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

     7. Mechanism proposal:  The 'hyperspace link' could also refer to an inclination to try to establish rational trust with outsiders, which seems to be part of the theme of the Old Empire.
 In-setting, this could be an FTL knowledge-sharing link-up implemented across the Empire, such as the one that is in-universe mediated by the Library Relay.
 It could even be "this planet has been equipped so that the general public can use the Imperial Library Relay network the way it was originally designed to be used".
     9. Mechanism synthesis:  I believe the correct understanding is, "All simultaneous understandings are valid to the extent that they can be held in a noncontradictory fashion."
 All of this sounds like stuff the Old Empire might try - possibly with different focii at different levels of economic development and with different other technologies being implemented in the same area.
     9. Mechanism synthesis:  Distributed thought rescues the foundering.
 What does it mean if your society is protecting the ability to contribute of people who definitely do have minds, but who are deep down in that 'general intellects' pool?
 Stupidity preservation, intelligence augmentation, successfully establishing trust with unusual minds, and transhumanist civil rights...
 These are rehabilitative technologies.
+    10. Narrative indicator:  This is a smooth and extremophilic technology.
+It works at many tech levels and progresses sensibly with other technologies (smooth) and it also suggests that this society would eventually become willing and able to engage in radical technological experiments (extremophilic).
+I was contemplating this technology when I decided to add the smoothness and extremophilia ratings.
-    10. Bureaucratic waste analysis:  The bureaucratic wastage here has two components.
+    11. Bureaucratic waste analysis:  The bureaucratic wastage here has two components.
 The literal component which arises in the utopic phase and persists throughout is that society has to hire more social scientists, more fact checkers, and more neurologists than it would otherwise require.
-The metaphorical component arises from the mental homogenization and the promotion of questionable intelligence that this society engages in, which may prevent the rise of effective bureaucrats, particularly in societies which have begun to develop the hatred of bureaucracy.
+The metaphorical component arises from the mental homogenization and the promotion of questionable intelligence that this society engages in, which may (eventually) prevent the rise of effective bureaucrats, particularly in societies which have begun to develop the hatred of bureaucracy due to other technologies.
-    11. Utopic rating:  4/5
+    12. Utopic rating:  4/5
-    12. Public protection rating:  5/5
+    13. Public protection rating:  5/5
+    14. Technological smoothness:  5/5
+    15. Technological extremophilia:  5/5
-    13. Kind of person most protected:  Dumb but technophilic people.
+    16. Kind of person most protected:  Dumb but technophilic people.
 2. Telepathic Dust
 	1. Mechanism proposal:  As described, telepathic dust involves setting up the infrastructure to manufacture and distribute temporary clouds of empathy-dust across the public.
 It sets up ad-hoc transmissions between people in the area of effect so that they can feel each others' emotions and get a transient sense of one anothers' thoughts.
 It's a kind of super-tech toy for enhancing other kinds of play and encouraging people to trust each other.
 	2. Downside analysis:  This technology is so literally described, that the wonder isn't so much how it works, but how it breaks.
 As telepathic dust proliferates in society, more of its social spaces would be afflicted by a haze of nanites in which empathy deficits temporarily evaporate.
 Are people who are only empathetic due to telepathic dust actually empathetic at all?
 Well...  no, they aren't.
 The sense of trustworthiness created by the dust is only locally rational.